polyaxon/polyaxon/site/integrations/artifacts-on-pvc.md

 ---
 title: "Artifacts on Persistent Volume Claim"
 meta_title: "PVC(Persistent Volume Claim)"
-meta_description: "Using PVC(Persistent Volume Claim) to organize your jobs outputs and experiment artifacts.
+meta_description: "Using PVC(Persistent Volume Claim) to organize your jobs' outputs and experiments' artifacts.
 Polyaxon allows users to connect to one or multiple PVCs(Persistent Volume Claim) to store job outputs and experiment artifacts."
 custom_excerpt: "The PersistentVolume subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed."
 image: "../../content/images/integrations/pvc.png"
 author: